walmartlabs/concord-website/docs/getting-started/development.md

    ...
    ```

-2. Restart the server with the OpenLDAP container linked:
+2. Restart the server if it was running:
    ```bash
    docker restart server
    ```